 In September 2013, we announced an agreement to outsource the majority of our nuclear gamma camera production processes to a third party.
-The manufacturing of these cameras will be transitioned to the third party manufacturer over several months before it is fully implemented.
-This transition process may prove to be difficult, reducing the savings and benefit of the overall outsourcing agreement.
-Following the completion of the outsourcing effort, we will be reliant on our third party manufacturer, which would expose us to any disruptions in their supply chain, processes, employees, and other underlying activities associated with their manufacturing process.
+We are now reliant on our third party manufacturer, which could expose us to any disruptions in their supply chain, processes, employees, and other underlying activities associated with their manufacturing process.
 Should we experience a disruption in their supplying of cameras, we may not be able to find a suitable alternative solution in a reasonable period of time which may cause a disruption in camera sales.

-Manufacturing of our nuclear imaging cameras is highly dependent upon the availability of certain suppliers, thereby making us vulnerable to supply problems that could harm our business.
+Manufacturing and providing service for our nuclear imaging cameras is highly dependent upon the availability of certain suppliers, thereby making us vulnerable to supply problems that could harm our business.

-Our manufacturing process relies on a limited number of third parties to manufacture and supply certain key components of our products.
+Our manufacturing process, even through an outsource manufacturer, and our after sale camera support business, relies on a limited number of third parties to supply certain key components of our products.
 Alternative sources of production and supply may not be readily available or may take several months to scale-up and develop effective production processes.
-If a disruption in the availability of parts or in the operations of our suppliers were to occur, such as with respect to components manufactured in Japan, our ability to build gamma cameras could be materially adversely affected.
-We have developed backup plans and have alternative procedures that are designed to prevent delays in production should be experience a disruption.
-However, if these plans are unsuccessful, delays in the production of our gamma cameras for an extended period of time could cause a loss of revenue and/or higher production costs, which could significantly harm our business and results of operations.
+If a disruption in the availability of parts or in the operations of our suppliers were to occur, our ability to have gamma cameras built as well as our ability to provide support could be materially adversely affected.
+We have developed backup plans and have alternative procedures should we experience a disruption.
+However, if these plans are unsuccessful, delays in the production and support of our gamma cameras for an extended period of time could cause a loss of revenue and/or higher production and support costs, which could significantly harm our business and results of operations.

-Our diagnostic imaging service operations are highly dependent upon the availability of certain radiopharmaceuticals, thereby making us vulnerable to supply problems and price fluctuations that could harm our business.
+Our Diagnostic Services operations are highly dependent upon the availability of certain radiopharmaceuticals, thereby making us vulnerable to supply problems and price fluctuations that could harm our business.

-Our diagnostic imaging service business involves the use of radiopharmaceuticals.
+Our Diagnostic Service business involves the use of radiopharmaceuticals.
 There were significant disruptions in the international supply of these radiopharmaceuticals in 2010, which caused us to cancel services that would have otherwise been provided and this adversely affected our customers, as well as our financial condition in 2010.
 Since this event, we generally have had sufficient supply, but do experience short-term shortages from time to time.
-There are two major nuclear reactors supplying medical radiopharmaceuticals worldwide; however, there is no guarantee that the reactors will remain in good repair and our supplier will have continuing access to ample supply of our radiopharmaceutical product.
+There are limited major nuclear reactors supplying medical radiopharmaceuticals worldwide; however, there is no guarantee that the reactors will remain in good repair and our supplier will have continuing access to ample supply of our radiopharmaceutical product.
 If we are unable to obtain an adequate supply of the necessary radiopharmaceuticals, we may be unable to utilize our personnel and equipment through our in-office service operations, or the volume of our services could decline and our business may be adversely affected.
 Shortages can also cause price increases that may not be accounted for in third party reimbursement rates, thereby causing us to lose margin or require us to pass increases on to our physician customers.